Here at AudiencePoint, February has flown by! With so much going on, we want to update you on...

 AudiencePoint’s email insight software can help you identify dormant emails on your list while putting best practices in place to prevent bounces and improve engagement rates.

-AudiencePoint has three diffrent tools called ListFit, Real Time Optimization, and Send Time Optimization.
+AudiencePoint has three different tools called ListFit, Real-Time Optimization, and Send Time Optimization

 These tools work effectively together to provide in-depth metrics for when subscribers become inactive and need to be re-engaged, when dormant emails should be suppressed, the best times and days to send content, and insights in real-time to plan your next email marketing strategy quickly.